 4) Customer Happiness –

 - As companies of one, we are very much in the people-serving business.
-Focus on great customer service, personal touch, pleasing existing and retaining them rather than going out of our way to onboard new clients.
+Focus on excellent customer service, personal touch, pleasing existing and retaining them rather than going out of our way to onboard new clients.

 - Satisfied customers are your best sales force.
-Focus on serving the existing client well and you will save a lot of money, time, and effort on acquiring new clients.
+Focus on serving the existing client well, and you will save a lot of money, time, and effort on acquiring new clients.